BIRTHDAY: Mrs. Wilma Smith, 95th

-DECATUR — Wilma Smith of Decatur will celebrate her 95th birthday with an open reception from 1 to 4 p.m. on Saturday, May 6, at the family farm in rural Hidalgo, Illinois.
+DECATUR — Wilma Smith of Decatur celebrated her 95th birthday with an open reception from 1 to 4 p.m. on Saturday, May 6, at the family farm in rural Hidalgo, Illinois.

 Wilma was born May 6, 1928, near Yale, Illinois.
 She married Burton Smith on March 12, 1950, in Decatur.
 He is deceased.
 She is a retired registered nurse from Decatur Memorial Hospital and continues to volunteer throughout the community.